 8.)
 You Dissect Your Relationships

 9.)
-You’re Always Seeking Reassurance
+You Always Seek Reassurance

-As we’ve discussed, OCD is a form of anxiety that usually originates through obsessive thoughts.
+As we’ve discussed, OCD is a type of anxiety that usually originates through obsessive thoughts.
 While everyone relieves these thoughts differently, some may find the best antidote is through reassurance from friends and family. ⁸

 10.)
 You Obsess Over Your Looks

-Body dysmorphic disorder (BDD) is similar to OCD in the sense that a person will obsess over aspects of their body that aren’t perfect. ⁹ The obsessions here are usually specific areas that one thinks are unattractive or abnormal (i.e. hair, nose, or skin) and the compulsions are doing anything and everything to fix those areas.
+Body dysmorphic disorder (BDD) is similar to OCD in the sense that a person will obsess over aspects of their body that aren’t perfect. ⁹ The obsessions here are usually specific areas that one thinks are unattractive or abnormal (i.e. hair, nose, or skin) and the compulsions are doing anything to fix those areas.

 BDD is different from an eating disorder as those who struggle with it don’t tend to focus on diet or weight changes. ¹⁰